boardstretcher/puppet/README.md

 I made them because the documentation of installation process for Puppet Community is frankly fucking laughable.
 And worse yet, its a RUBY program, so the debugging process is deplorable.
-So If you are ready to tear your hair out because you need and actual working install, which is asking for a lot from Community Puppet, then these are the scripts you need.
+So If you are ready to tear your hair out because you need an actual working install, which is asking for a lot from Community Puppet, then these are the scripts you need.

 You are welcome.